ibmdb/node-ibm_db/README.md

 Async APIs return promises if callback function is not used.

 **Supported Platforms** - Windows64, MacOS64, Linuxx64, Linuxia32, AIX, Linux on IBM Z, Linux on Power PC and z/OS.
+** MacOS with M1 Chip** - Install x64 version of node.js. ibm_db with arm64 version of node.js is not supported.

 **SQL1598N** - Check [here](#sql1598n).